PaLMR: Towards Faithful Visual Reasoning via Multimodal Process Alignment: Method

 \textbf{Group Relative Policy Optimization(GRPO)\cite{shao2024deepseekmath}:} GRPO is a widely used policy gradient RL algorithm that leverages intra-group relative performance to optimize the policy model.
-During training, for each query $x$, the model generates a group of $G$ responses.
-GRPO then computes the relative advantage for each response within the group based on the corresponding rewards $\{r_1, r_2, \dots, r_G\}$ as follows:
+During Training, for each query $x$, the model samples a group of $G$ responses, and GRPO computes the relative advantage of the group based on its rewards. $\{r_1, r_2, \dots, r_G\}$ as follows:

-Using the advantage values, GRPO optimize model with PPO-clip loss in term:
+Using the advantage values, GRPO optimizes the model with PPO-clip loss in terms of:

-where $\psi_i$ and $A_i$ donate per-token policy ratio and advantage on response $y_i$, and $\text{Avg}(\cdot)_{y_i, G}$ means the average over group and response length.
-By adjusting the components of the reward function, practitioners can steer the policy toward behaviors that yield higher reward.
+where $\psi_i$ and $A_i$ donate per-token policy ratio and advantage on response $y_i$, and $\text{Avg}(\cdot)$ means the average over group and response length.
+By adjusting the components of the reward function, practitioners can steer the policy toward behaviors that yield higher rewards.
 In RLVR (reinforcement learning from verifiable rewards), it is common to use rule-based, verifiable signals such as exact-answer correctness to provide reliable rewards and mitigate the risk of reward hacking.

-However, when exact-answer correctness serves as the sole reward signal during optimization of Multimodal Large Language Models (MLLMs), the resulting policy tends to prioritize textual accuracy while neglecting visual perception integrity.
+However, when exact-answer correctness is used as the sole reward signal during optimization of Multimodal Large Language Models (MLLMs), the resulting optimization tends to prioritize textual accuracy at the expense of visual perception integrity.
 This text-centric reward fails to adequately capture the importance of visual information in multimodal reasoning tasks.
-To address this limitation, we introduce a pairwise visual-aware scoring mechanism that explicitly aligns model responses with visual fidelity during reinforcement learning.
+To address this limitation, we propose a pairwise, visually aware score that explicitly aligns the model's responses with visual fidelity during reinforcement learning.

-\subsection{Perception-Aligned Data Layer(PaDLayer)}
+\subsection{Perception-Aligned Data Layer (PaDLayer)}